jundalisay/superb/content/en/research/constitutions/ve/title-5/chapter-2c.md

 ---
 title: "Executive Vice-President"
-heading: "Section 3 Chapter 2 of the Venezuelan Constitution Simplified"
+heading: "Section 3 Chapter 2"
 date: 2021-11-20
 image: "/flags/ve.png"
 description: "Electoral Power is exercised by the National Electoral Council as governing body, and by the latter’s subordinate organs"
-linkb: /research/constitutions/ve/title-3/chapter-2
-linkbtext: "Chapter 2"
-linkf: /research/constitutions/ve/title-3/chapter-4
-linkftext: "Chapter 4"
 icon: /flags/ve.png
 ---